transparency-dev/incubator/vindex/cmd/sumdb/README.md

 > [!NOTE]
 > This brings up a proxy server that makes SumDB available via the local server at `/inputlog/`.
-> This allows the index and the client to use standard [tlog-tiles][] APIs to query the data, instead of requiring a custom client for SumDB.
+> This allows the Verifiable Index and its clients to use standard [tlog-tiles][] APIs to query the data, instead of requiring a custom client for SumDB.

 ### Querying

-This log is processed into a verifiable map which can be looked up using the client in `./vindex/cmd/client`.
+The SumDB log is processed into a verifiable map which can be looked up using the client in `./vindex/cmd/client`.
 Below is an example of querying the index to list all releases of `github.com/transparency-dev/tessera`.
 The output lists all of the indices where the module is logged, and the entry from the log at this index.